-The Pension Benefit Corporation (PBGC) proposes to make its premium rules more effective and less burdensome.
-Based on its regulatory review under Executive Order 13563 (Improving Regulation and Regulatory Review), PBGC proposes to amend its regulations on Premium Rates and Payment of Premiums to simplify due dates, coordinate the due date for terminating plans with the termination process, make conforming and clarifying changes to the variable-rate premium rules, provide for relief from penalties, and make other changes.
-Large plans would no longer have to pay flat-rate premiums early; small plans would get more time to value benefits.
-These amendments would be effective starting 2014.
-PBGC also proposes to amend its regulations in accordance with the Moving Ahead for Progress in the 21st Century Act.
+The Pension Benefit Corporation (PBGC) is making its premium rules more effective and less burdensome.
+Based on its regulatory review under Executive Order 13563 (Improving Regulation and Regulatory Review), PBGC proposed to simplify due dates, coordinate the due date for terminating plans with the termination process, make conforming and clarifying changes to the variable-rate premium rules, give small plans more time to value benefits, provide for relief from penalties, and make other changes.
+PBGC recently finalized the part of the proposal that eliminated the early payment requirement for large plans' flat-rate premiums.
+This action finalizes the rest of the proposal.

 FOR FURTHER INFORMATION CONTACT:

 Catherine B. Klion, Assistant General Counsel for Regulatory Affairs (email@example.com), or Deborah C. Murphy, Deputy Assistant General Counsel for Regulatory Affairs (firstname.lastname@example.org), Office of the General Counsel, Pension Benefit Guaranty Corporation, 1200 K Street NW., Washington, DC 20005-4026; 202-326-4024.
 (TTY and TDD users may call the Federal relay service toll-free at 800-877-8339 and ask to be connected to 202-326-4024.)End Further Info End Preamble Start Supplemental Information